-The 2018 Distinguished Scholar Award recipient is Dr. John Castrale
+The 2019 Distinguished Scholar Award recipient is Dr. Patrick M. Motl

-.
-Dr. John Castrale is a premier example of a distinguished scholar based on his research record and educational and service efforts to the State of Indiana and we are honored to bestow upon him the Indiana Academy of Science Distinguished Scholar Award.
+Dr. Patrick Motl is an outstanding example of a distinguished scholar based on his research record and educational and service efforts to the community and we are honored to bestow upon him the Indiana Academy of Science Distinguished Scholar Award.
 Dr. Motl is also being named Fellow of the Indiana Academy of Science.